Scanning

 The user can interact with the figure at any time (during a scan or not).

-After a first loop of a recipe has been processed, the user can select the Variable displayed in x and y axis of the figure.
+After the first loop of a recipe has been processed, the user can select the Variable displayed in x and y axes of the figure.

-The user can display the previous scan results using the combobox above the scanner figure containing the scan name.
+The user can display the previous scan results using the combobox below the scanner figure containing the scan name (scan1, scan2, …).

-If the user has created several recipes in a scan, it is possible to display its results using the combobox above the scanner figure contaning the recipe name.
+If the user has created several recipes in a scan, a combobox below the scanner figure contaning the recipe names (recipe, recipe_1, …) allows to change the displayed recipe results.

-It is possible to display arrays and images using the combobox above the scanner figure containing the dataframe name or ‘Scan’ for the main scan result.
+A combobox below the scanner figure containing the dataframe name or ‘Scan’ for the main scan result allows to display arrays and images.